HerXayah/road-to-ryujinx-without-switch/README.md

    <br>
    ![Keys](Imgs/Keys.gif)

-   The next step is to install a Firmware that can be found on [Darthsternie](https://darthsternie.net/switch-firmwares/)\
+   The next step is to install a Firmware that can be found on [lewd.wtf](https://hel1-1.mirror.lewd.wtf/archive/nintendo/switch/firmware/)\
-   Download it and then navigate to Ryujinx's `Tools -> Install Firmware -> Select Downloaded ZIP`
+   Download the Firmware you want and then navigate to Ryujinx's `Tools -> Install Firmware -> Select Downloaded ZIP`

    ### Shader Caches